The Carpet Crawlers

+Background and writing

+Genesis lead singer Peter Gabriel wrote the lyrics for "The Carpet Crawlers" first; bassist/guitarist Mike Rutherford and keyboardist Tony Banks then wrote a chord sequence for it.
+Gabriel said he spent "hours and hours" on an out-of-tune piano in the house of his wife Jill's parents in Kensington to develop the melody for the song.

+The introduction reprises the album's opening song, "The Lamb Lies Down on Broadway".
+Banks remarked, "I don't know why, but I think the bit I'd written in the middle of the title track needed hearing again."

+Critical reception

+The song has been described as "one of the all-time examples of progressive rock perfection" by PopMatters.

 Releases

 "The Carpet Crawlers" reappears on the 1976 Genesis: In Concert film with Bill Bruford on drums, and on Seconds Out, Genesis' 1977 live album, with Chester Thompson on drums.
-It was also played on subsequent tours in 1980, 1981/82, 1983/84, 1998, 2007, 2021/22 and the Six of the Best reunion concert with Peter Gabriel in 1982.
+It was also played on tours in 1980, 1981/82, 1983/84, 1998, 2007, 2021/22 and the Six of the Best reunion concert with Peter Gabriel in 1982.
 It was also performed once during the 1992 tour.

-A re-recorded version, called "The Carpet Crawlers 1999", was released on the compilation album Turn It On Again: The Hits; this is the last recording to date by the 5-man line-up of Peter Gabriel, Steve Hackett, Tony Banks, Phil Collins and Mike Rutherford, and is also the last studio recording by any configuration of Genesis to date.
+A re-recorded version, called "The Carpet Crawlers 1999", was released on the compilation album Turn It On Again: The Hits; this is the last recording to date by the 5-man line-up of Peter Gabriel, Steve Hackett, Tony Banks, Phil Collins and Mike Rutherford, and the last studio recording by any configuration of Genesis to date.
 Gabriel and Collins share the role of lead vocals, ultimately harmonizing toward the end of the song.
-Collins contributes percussion programming as well, under a more contemporary drum and bass influence.
-The song's final verse was planned on being sung by Genesis' third singer Ray Wilson, but he left the band so the plan was dropped and the final verse was left out.
+Collins contributes percussion programming as well.
+The song's final verse was to be sung by Genesis' third singer Ray Wilson, but he left the band so the plan was dropped and the final verse was left out.

 The B-sides of the 1999 single were "Turn It On Again" and "Follow You Follow Me".
 The song is also included as the final track of the 2007 live album Live Over Europe 2007 and on the live DVD When in Rome 2007.

 Performance variations

-On the 1974 studio version, Peter Gabriel sang an introductory verse beginning with "There is lambs' wool under my naked feet...", while from 1976 onwards Phil Collins omitted the introduction, and started the song with "The crawlers cover the floor...".
-This later live version omitting the introductory verse is simply referred to as "The Carpet Crawl", as it is listed on Seconds Out.
-The song as sung by Collins was a fixture through the 1981/82 tour, and was played as the final encore for each date of the 2007 Turn It On Again Tour (except The Hollywood Bowl because of rain) and the 2021/22 The Last Domino?
+On the 1974 studio version, Peter Gabriel sang the introductory verse beginning with "There is lambs' wool under my naked feet...", while from 1976 onwards Phil Collins omitted the introduction, and started the song with "The crawlers cover the floor...".
+This later live version omitting the introductory verse is on Seconds Out.
+The song as sung by Collins was a fixture through 1980 to 1984 and was played as the final encore for each date of the 2007 Turn It On Again Tour (except the first show at the Hollywood Bowl because of rain) and the 2021/22 The Last Domino?
 Tour.